ortus-docs/commandbox-docs/packages/endpoints/forgebox.md

-# ForgeBox
+# ForgeBox Endpoint

+ForgeBox is an online registry of packages run by Ortus Solutions.
+The web UI for ForgeBox is located at [http://forgebox.io](http://forgebox.io).
 Signing up for a ForgeBox account is quick, easy, and free.
-You will need your own account to post code, but anyone can browse and install packages.
-The web UI for ForgeBox is currently located at [http://forgebox.io](http://forgebox.io).
+You will need your own account to post packages, but anyone can browse and install packages anonymously.

+## Installation

 Every package on ForgeBox has a unique slug.
 To install a package, use the slug like so: